 My philosophical positions are quite different from those of most people I know.
 So the first thing I want to do here is lay out a general, bare-bones idea of where I’m coming from.

 In 1966, at the age of 14, I became totally exhausted with the modern world.
-I started looking to the world of Art as my guide to finding a new life—something rich, true, and timeless.
+I starting looking to the world of Art to be my guide to finding a new life—something rich, true, and timeless.
 Although I wasn’t aware of it at the time, this was happening simultaneously with the rise of the hippies and LSD.
-I resisted that scene when it emerged in ‘67, but finally entered it in 1970 while the movement was dying.
-As it became increasingly uncool to be a hippie, I fell back into the arms of the world of Art—particularly music.
-I was young and inexperienced and assigned to artists a wisdom they didn’t possess.
+I resisted that scene when it emerged into full public view in early 1967, but had embraced it fully by 1970—just as the movement was dying.
+As it became increasingly uncool to be a hippie, I fell back into the arms of Art—particularly music.
+I was young and inexperienced and assigned to artists a wisdom they did not possess.
 I see now that I took things much more seriously than the artists I was following.
 Eventually I cracked up.
 Art couldn’t carry the weight I was seeking to put into it.
 For a couple of years before my crack up, I’d been prowling around the edges of Taoism and Zen—in the way that some young Westerners thought it was hip to do then—and as I was sinking I grabbed onto them as my life raft, particularly Taoism.
 I did an intense 14 years on the street, studying “Asian philosophies” (I consider them universal) while trying to live by them.

 That’s my view in a skeletal form.
-There’s much more to it than this.
-From here, I’ll take chunks out of the various elements of the idea and delve into them, although in a somewhat random order—as things occur to me.
+From here, I’m going to cover it all in a little more depth and then start taking chunks out of the various elements and delve into them, although in a somewhat random order—as things occur to me.
 I’m too tied up with my book and recording projects right now to spend a great deal of time organizing this.
 I’m familiar enough with its various elements that I don’t need to hammer them out for myself.
 I would like this to be a conversation—a civil one.
 Your comments will help me determine which direction to take the discussion.